alex-piccione/ProbabilityExercise/README.md

 # ProbabilityExercise
-App for calculate some probability and store it for future analysis
+App for calculate some probability and store it for future analysis.